-The carbon dioxide emissions associated with the production and distribution of this report have been mitigated by Zerofootprint according to the highest standards in carbon offsetting.
+This is a carbon neutral publication.
+Net carbon dioxide equivalent emissions associated with the production and distribution of this report have been neutralized through Zerofootprint using ISO 14064-2 reforestation carbon offsets.

-This report has been printed on paper stock that contains 10% post-consumer fibre and is FSC (Forest Stewardship Council) certified.
+This report is FSC (Forest Stewardship Council) certified.
 FSC fibre used in the manufacture of the paper stock comes from well-managed forests independently certified by SmartWood according to Forest Stewardship Council rules.